Keijo (manga)

 Keijo (競女), also known as Hip Whip Girl, is a Japanese manga series written and illustrated by Daichi Sorayomi.
 It was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from July 2013 to April 2017, with its chapters collected in 18 tankōbon volumes.
 It follows a gymnast participating in a fictional women-only contact sport, where players use only their breasts and buttocks to tackle opponents.
 An anime television series adaptation produced by Xebec aired from October to December 2016.

 Plot

 In an alternate reality, the women-only competitive sport keijo becomes a fad in Japan.
 The rules for the game are simple: the match is held in a swimming pool stadium.
 Participants must stand atop circular platforms floating in a pool, referred to as "lands".
 They can defeat their opponents by knocking them off their respective platforms and into the water, using only their breasts or buttocks.
 The sport attracts millions of viewers across the country and boasts a lavish prize pool.
 This prompts many aspiring athletes from different sports to try to succeed in keijo.

-After graduating from high school, Nozomi Kaminashi, a gifted gymnast, enters a keijo training academy.
-She was raised in a poor family and hopes to earn a fortune.
+Raised in a poor family, Nozomi Kaminashi, a gifted gymnast, enters a keijo training academy after graduating from high school and hopes to earn a fortune.